toebeann/gib/README.md

 ### Walkthrough

+> [!TIP]\
+> If you run into any unexpected issues while following these instructions or
+> need further assistance, please feel free to send a DM on discord to `toebean`
+> (that's me) explaining the issue and I'll reply when I remember to check my
+> message requests.

 > [!NOTE]\
 > These usage instructions were written for macOS Sonoma.
 The instructions below
 > should work for other versions of macOS, but there may be some slight
 > differences.

-If you run into any unexpected issues while following these instructions or need further assistance, please feel free to send a DM on discord to `toebean` (that's me) explaining the issue and I'll reply when I remember to check my message requests.

 #### Prerequisites